choice404/codedex_holiday_hackathon/README.md

 ##   Project description

-Project for the Codedex Holiday Hackathon by (team name tbd)!!!
+Project for the Codedex Holiday Hackathon by faLALALA!!!
+Members:
+Austin
+Hannah
+Yaz

-This program is under the "License TBD"
+This program is under the GNU General Public License v3.0

 ##   Install program